a22057916w/Data-Structure/advanced/README.md

 ## Q5
 * **Please (1) explain the meaning of forward declaration (reduce dependency about header file) (2) Please rewrite the sample code with forward declaration.** <br><br>
 First, C++ distinguishes definitions from declarations.
 Declarations more or less tell the compiler that something exists.
-On the other hand, Definitions give all the details, take a function, for example, a declaration goes like: <br><br>
+On the other hand, Definitions give all the details, take a function, for example, a declaration goes like: <br>
-`int foo(string const& str);`
+`int foo(string const& str);` <br>
 All we need to know is the return type, parameters, and function name.
 We know there is a function called foo that existed, but not for detail.
 As for definition,
 ```